snap-ci/snap-deploy/README.md

 # SnapDeploy

 A simple cli tool to help with Heroku and AWS deployments.
-Used by [Snap CI](https://snap-ci.com)
+Used by [Snap CI](https://snap-ci.com).
+To report any issues, [please contact the Snap.ci support team.](https://snap-ci.com/contact-us)

 ## Installation